ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 At this point, all the artifacts that were used to train the model in the previous (backed up) version of the workspace are now available in this new instance.
 To redeploy a machine learning model that you deployed in the previous instance, complete the following steps:

-1. Train the machine-learning annotator component to produce a model.
-For details, see [Creating a machine-learning annotator component](/docs/services/watson-knowledge-studio/train-ml.html).
+1. Train the machine learning annotator component to produce a model.
+For details, see [Creating a machine learning annotator component](/docs/services/watson-knowledge-studio/train-ml.html).

   **Note**: Do not run any pre-annotators on annotated documents that you migrated to this workspace because they will lose any annotations in them that were added by human annotators.

 1. After creating the model, deploy it again.
-For details, see [Using the machine-learning model](/docs/services/watson-knowledge-studio/publish-ml.html).
+For details, see [Using the machine learning model](/docs/services/watson-knowledge-studio/publish-ml.html).

 ## Restoring incomplete annotation tasks
 {: #restoretasks}